National FFA Organization: FFA jacket

 The most recognizable symbol of the organization is the blue corduroy jacket that is worn by FFA members.
 The back of the jacket features a large FFA emblem underneath the name of the member's state.
 The name of the local FFA chapter, district, region or area is embroidered below the emblem.
 The front of the FFA jacket features a smaller FFA emblem on the left chest and the FFA member's name and sometimes, if applicable, office and year on the right chest.
 Members may also wear award pins or officer pins under their names.
 FFA members are required to wear the jacket as part of the official dress while participating in all official organization activities.

 The FFA jacket was created to be worn by the Fredericktown Band of the Fredericktown FFA Chapter by Dr. Gus Lintner.
 It was adopted in 1933.

 The color of the jacket's corduroy has ranged from shades of blue to shades of purple through the years.
 In 2001, the National FFA Organization worked with a supplier in North Carolina to set a new standard for the blue corduroy by using samples from archived FFA jackets.
 The jacket's color standardization was accompanied by a restoration of the embroidered FFA emblems and fit corrections led by Clemson University's Apparel Research Center.
 The improved FFA jacket, produced in both Van Wert, Ohio and South Vietnam, was first made available in August 2005.
 Currently, all lettering, embroidery and finishing of FFA jackets is completed by Universal Lettering Company in Van Wert, Ohio.

 Elements of FFA official dress

 FFA members are required to wear official FFA dress while participating in official organization activities.
 In 2016, the National FFA Organization updated its bylaws, stating that members may wear any item they are comfortable in, including those which were previously reserved for only one gender.
 Religious garb, such as headwear, is also allowed.

-Official dress consists of black slacks or a black skirt, a white button-up shirt with collar, an official FFA blue scarf or tie, black dress shoes with closed heel and toe, black socks or nylon hosiery, and an official FFA jacket zipped to the top.
+Official dress consists of black slacks or a black skirt, a white button-up shirt with collar, an official FFA blue scarf or tie, black dress shoes with closed heel and toe, black socks or black sheer nylon hosiery, and an official FFA jacket zipped to the top.